 The key operational risk that the company is exposed to is through the JAA outsourcing agreement with the Administrator.
 The Administrator carries out all operational and administrative elements of the business on behalf of the Company within the parameters set out in the JAA.
-The Company does not have its own staff or systems so is reliant on the Administrator for the services specified in the JAA.
+The Company does not have its own staff or systems so is reliant on the Administrator for the provision of all services which are specified in the JAA.

 The Board receive a monthly Business Report from the Administrator which provides updates from the key operational areas.
-In addition, quarterly compliance reports and ad hoc reports on specific items are provided to the ARC where appropriate to enable the Board to assess the level of acceptable risk.
+An annual evaluation of the performance of the Administrator against the requirements of the JAA is also undertaken.
+In addition, quarterly compliance reports and ad hoc reports on specific items are provided to the ARCC where appropriate to enable the Board to assess the level of acceptable risk.